 Kindle – I know, I know, there’s nothing like a real book, but when you’re a carry-on traveler you have to make compromises.
 I never leave home without my Kindle, as it enables me to store plenty of reading material in a compact device.
 It’s also handy for storing your Mexico guide book (available on Kindle Unlimited), which is enormous in paperback.

 Sun hat – A sunburn is not the type of souvenir you want to remember your Mexico trip with.
 A foldable sun hat will protect your skin, shield your eyes, and help keep you feeling fresh in the heat.
 The one I’ve linked here is foldable and crushable, meaning you don’t have to worry about it losing shape when you stuff it in your daypack.
 What more could you ask for?!

-Lifestraw Water Bottle – Since the tap water in Mexico isn’t safe to drink, bottled water is essential.
+Lifestraw Water Bottle – Since tap water in Mexico isn’t safe to drink, bottled water is essential.
 If you would prefer to avoid single-use plastic bottles, a LifeStraw bottle is a perfect solution.
-The filter removes bacteria and parasites from tap water, rendering it safe to drink.
+Filtered water bottles remove bacteria and parasites from tap water, rendering it safe to drink.

 Microfiber Towel – Sometimes it’s just nice to have your own towel on hand.
 This microfiber travel towel is soft, compact, and dries super fast.
 It comes in handy pouch making it easy and compact for packing.
 You can even use it as a mini pillow in a pinch!